-Wiss informs Birusu of Frieza's death at the hands of a mysterious Saiyan (Goku) who transformed against him. upon hearing this, Birusu recalls a prophesy 39 years before his sleep, About an Oracle fish that told him about a So called Super Saiyan God to compete against him in the future.
+Wiss informs Birusu of Frieza's death at the hands of a mysterious Saiyan (Goku) who transformed against him during their epic battle. upon hearing this, Birusu recalls a prophesy 39 years before his sleep, About an Oracle fish that told him about a So called Super Saiyan God to compete against him in the future.

 Having witness Goku's Super Saiyan transformation against Frieza,

-Birusu and Wiss decide to find the remaining surviving saiyans after the destruction of planet vegeta in order for birusu to test his God Powers against one who possess this SSG power which eventually leads them across the galaxy to King Kai's planet where both Goku and Birusu face off.
+Birusu and Wiss decide to find the remaining surviving saiyans after the destruction of planet vegeta in order for birusu to test his God Powers against the one who possess this SSG power which eventually leads them across the galaxy to King Kai's planet where both Goku and Birusu face off for the first time.

-Ultimately the story starts of really well with its introduction and brings a fresh look to the progression and feel of the characters from the anime however as soon as it gets to the middle where Birusu and Wiss arrive to earth and enter Bulma's 38th birthday (Which by the way who even celebrates their 38th birthday anyway? since she is so Loaded after all.) its during these moments in the film where things for me personally become more tedious and a little too random at times.
+Ultimately the story starts of really well with its introduction and brings a fresh new look to the progression and feel of the characters from the anime however as soon as it gets to the middle where Birusu and Wiss arrive to earth and enter Bulma's 38th birthday party (Which by the way who even celebrates their 38th birthday anyway? since she is so Loaded.) its during these moments in the film where things for me personally became more tedious and a little too random at times.

 The movie had some nice comedy and interaction scenes with many of the characters within the set pieces of this film.

-But during the middle it started to drag on a lot and it made the pace of this film a little awkward to watch for some people which is understandable since this film has a more lighthearted tone to it especially about the desert scene which perhaps could of used a different scenario perhaps.
-I know some fans who did not like this scene involving a dispute between Birusu and Buu about pudding
+But during the middle it started to drag on and it made the pace of this film a little awkward to watch which is understandable since this film has a more lighthearted tone to it especially about the desert scene which perhaps could of used a different scenario perhaps.
+I know some people who did not like this scene involving a dispute between Birusu and Buu over a pudding

 (which believe me I've seen worse). but ultimately I found it hilarious XD.

-But this did not turn me off instead it kept me hyped for the tension and action that was happening.
-By the Last quarter of the film we find out the revelation of this Super Saiyan God and after an incredible main event fight between Birusu and Goku which ends up taking place in many awesome locations from the city, forest, desert, mountains, cliffs, river, from underground labyrinth to the skies above and into the outer atmosphere of space itself (puff) it literally was Outstanding to watch!!.
+This didn't turn me off instead it kept me hyped for the tension and action that was happening and through the Last quarter of the film we find out the revelation of this Super Saiyan God and after the incredible main event fight between Birusu and Goku which ends up taking place in many awesome locations from the city, forest, desert, mountains, cliffs, river, from underground labyrinth to the skies above and into the outer atmosphere of space itself (puff) it literally was Outstanding to watch!!.

 Art - 9

-A really Great plus to the movie was the animation as it looks awesome, which was also one of the reasons it was worth seeing this and not only that but this film is the first anime film to be shown on screen in IMAX.
+A really Great plus to this movie was the animation as it looks awesome, which was also one of the reasons it was worth seeing and not only that but this film is also the first anime film to be shown on screen in IMAX.

-The locations throughout this film looked amazing especially with the action scenes, the CGI looked great within the angles even though its a little tricky to see here and there but still works really well.
-The character designs were nice apart from a few the super saiyan god form whether you like it or not could have been a better design (mainly the look of the hair and few other things) not to mention how goku gains his SSJG transformation seems a little off,
+The locations throughout this film looked amazing as well as the action scenes, the CGI looked ok within the angles even though its a little tricky to see here and there it still works really well.
+The character designs were nice apart from a few the super saiyan god form whether you like it or not I felt they could have done a better design (mainly the look of the hair and few other things) but also not to mention how goku gains his SSJG transformation seems a little off,

-But despite those nitpicks i felt that the most unique design was Birusu who has this Egyptian siamese Cat God look to him that brings a lot more of a unique look to his character other than the typical generic steroid looking villains that we are so use to seeing in most Dragon ball movies.
+But anyway despite those nitpicks I felt that the most unique design was Birusu who has this Egyptian Siamese Cat God look to him that brings a lot more of a unique look to his character other than the typical generic steroid looking villains that we are so use to seeing in most Dragon ball movies.

 Sound - 6

-Not much in this music score stood out to me and its unfortunate because it has some good moments and fight scenes in different parts of the film including the original opening and closing reboot in a heavy upbeat way was good however i found the music score to be generic at times especially with Goku turning into a super saiyan god and some of the fight scenes.
-I didn't mind the heavy metal use in the fight between Goku and Birusu in the forest which was cool. apart from that the music was a bit of a let down.
+Not much in this music score stood out to me unfortunately.
+A few tracks suited some good moments and some other scenes in different parts of the film including the original opening and closing reboot in a heavy upbeat was good however i found the music score to be generic at times especially with Goku turning into a super saiyan god and some of the fight scenes.
+I didn't mind the heavy metal use in the fight between Goku and Birusu in the forest which was cool. but apart from that the music i feel was a bit of a let down.

-The characters are pretty much the same as always, there are a few changes in the behaviour of the characters like Goku, Vegeta, King Kai for reasons mainly due to the story which viewers will find out while watching it and not to mention some old faces DB fans will remember from the past like Emperor Pilaf, Mai and Shu included also, But again 1 of the most interesting characters that stood out to me was of course Birusu.
+The characters are pretty much the same as always, there are a few changes in the behaviour of the characters like Goku, Vegeta, King Kai for reasons mainly due to the story which viewers will find out while watching it and not to mention some old faces DB fans will remember from the past like Emperor Pilaf, Mai and Shu included also, But again 1 of the most interesting characters that stood out to me in this film was of course Birusu.

 Birusu has a casual, easy going yet playful manner about his personality which is not something you get in a lot of db/dbz villains he is quick to anger especially over pudding which sounds very silly.
 But believe me people I have seen MUCH worse.

 He is not only a powerful fighter, but hes also both very quirky and entertaining at the same time which made me like his character a lot.
 Wiss despite his appearance also seems casual like Birusu and mysterious at the same time.

-I love how different this film is to a lot of other films in this franchise, to me there were interesting moments I enjoyed besides the whole over the top, balls to the wall action. there were some nice comedic moments of nostalgia especially for those who like the Dragonball series with a few hidden stories closely related to the Dbz series which will keep fans interested.
-And most of the characters from the Dbz series are in this film too including some old familiar faces which is Great, they might not get as much time in this film but at least they are there in the film regardless.
+The thing is honestly I love how different this film is to a lot of the other films in this franchise, To me there were interesting moments I enjoyed besides the action. there were some nice comedic moments of nostalgia especially for those who like the Dragon ball series with a few hidden stories closely related to the Dbz series which will keep fans interested.
+And most of the characters from the Dbz series are in this film too along with some old familiar faces which is Great, they might not get as much screen time in this film but at least they are there in the film regardless.

 Towards the end of the film it leaves off on a cliff hangar and one that will raise some questions from there on in.
-Also this had some decent and memorable moments as well like for example Birusu final attack in outer space in the film which I like to call Star Blaze of Judgement which is basically the sun being thrown at goku's face i have to admit was awesome!
+Also this had some decent and memorable moments as well like for example Birusu final attack in outer space in the film which I like to call (Star Blaze of Judgement) which is basically like the sun being thrown at goku's face i have to admit was awesome!
 (Bulma getting slapped by Birusu was also 1 of my favorite moments too ) I'm sorry to any bulma fans out there but that had me in stitches XD.

 Overall - 8

-But for hardcore fans looking for a Bunch of straight up intense explosive action (Its over 9000!!) well there is action but not consistent enough to meet everyone's needs like some of the other movies, despite that the film is still worth a watch. read more
+But for hardcore fans looking for a Bunch of straight up intense explosive action (Its over 9000!!) well there is action but not as consistent enough to meet everyone's needs like some of the other movies, but despite that as a fan, the film is still worth a watch. read more